PioterDev/Reddit-Video-Downloader/README.md

 After you've installed it, open your command prompt and type `reddit-download [link to the reddit post with video]`.

+The script operates in the console's directory, not in the directory where script files are located, meaning if you're in `/path/to/dir/`, it will create `/path/to/dir/downloads/` folder if there isn't one.

 Currently, only Windows system is supported.
 I will add support for Linux and MacOS later.